Skip to content

 Limitations

-This calculator is estimate-only and does not account for medical history, medications, body composition details, endocrine conditions, or adaptive metabolic changes.
+This is an estimate model.
+It does not account for medical history, medications, adaptive thermogenesis, menstrual-cycle effects, clinical conditions, or individual response variability.

 Frequently Asked Questions